howhj/MochiFeed/README.md

 ### High Priority

-* Fix a regression bug where newly added channels are not checked properly during the sync process
 * A function to print out the usage guide
 * Scrape channel page instead of RSS feed to extract video duration
 * Store channel tags/names and have a function to list out all channels subscribed to